BraedonWooding/itch-downloader/README.md

 - 🔍 **Filtering**: Filter assets by author or title
 - ⚡ **Parallel downloads**: Download multiple assets concurrently

+Note: due to itch.io's pretty heavy rate limiting we only download 3 packages at once by default and use pretty heavy sleeping in-between downloading (should still be faster than doing this manually).

 ## Installation

 ### From Releases